roebel/potistiri_fork_py3/README.md

 potistiri_fork_py3 is a fork of potistiri (https://gitlab.com/alexaf/potistiri) originally developped by Alexandros Afentoulis.

-potistiri is a python cli client for [coquelicot](https://coquelicot.potager.org/) file sharing instances.
-Currently supports two authentication methods: 'simplepass' and 'ldap'.

 The present fork extends the original version in multiple ways:

-  - support python 3 and python 2
+  - support for python 3 (and python 2),
-  - properly determine HOME directory for storing config files under linux and MacOS
+  - properly determine HOME directory for storing config files under linux and MacOS,
-  - support file uploads for files > 2GB (using requests_toolbelt)
+  - support file uploads for files > 2GB (using requests_toolbelt),
-  - support uploading multiple files using the same settings
+  - support uploading multiple files using the same settings.

 For installation the original instructions apply using however a different download location: